 3. Engineering and manufacturing (product development)

-This is one of the most consistent and well-accepted areas of R&D activity, with manufacturing alone accounting for $3.57 billion in claimed expenditure in 2022-23.
-Typical work includes designing new physical products, modifying existing products for new applications, developing components or assemblies, and improving durability, performance, or efficiency where the outcome cannot be predicted in advance.
-Physical systems tend to introduce real-world variables (materials, tolerances, environmental conditions) that need to be tested rather than assumed.
+This is one of the most consistent and well-accepted areas of R&D activity.
+Manufacturing was the second-largest claimant industry in 2022-23, with roughly $3.57 billion in claimed expenditure across the three reporting segments in the ATO's 2022-23 transparency report.
+Typical work includes designing new physical products, modifying existing products for new applications, developing components or assemblies, and improving durability, performance or efficiency where the outcome cannot be predicted in advance.
+Physical systems introduce real-world variables (materials, tolerances, environmental conditions) that need to be tested rather than assumed.

 4. Prototyping and iterative testing